openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

       around 600 of them at Solutions Linux and probably a similar amount, if not more, at LinuxTag (Tobias would know better than me here).

-
+â€

+â€œ

       [Thomas Schmidt: Linuxtag 2011 in Berlin](http://www.digitalflow.de/blog/2011/05/linuxtag-2011-in-berlin/)

-Berlin is a great location for the Linuxtag, it™s always nice to come there.
+Berlin is a great location for the Linuxtag, itâ€™s always nice to come there.
 Just have a
       look at the photo: The boosters are getting hip!
 Nearly the complete boosters team was there to meet, be available at our booth for questions and take part at the talks.
-With over 10.000 attendees it™s the biggest event of this kind, and you can be sure to always meet some well known faces of the openSUSE community there.
+With over 10.000 attendees itâ€™s the biggest event of this kind, and you can be sure to always meet some well known faces of the openSUSE community there.

 On the technical side, there were some interesting talks about virtualization,
       cross-distribution, kernel and the usage of free software in business environments just to give a few examples. (...)

-
+â€

+â€œ

         [Jos Poortvliet: Promoting openSUSE at a conference](http://blog.jospoortvliet.com/2011/05/promoting-opensuse-at-conference.html)